bodnjenie14/shield-docs/server-setup/running-the-server.md

 ---
-description: How to run the server.
+How to run the server.
 ---

 # Running The Server